Make a Simple Solar Air Heater

 Make A Simple Solar Air Heater

-Heat a room or outhouse with a solar heater made from recycled aluminium canssolar | heating
+Heat a room or outhouse with a solar heater made from recycled aluminium canshome > solar | heating

 Solar Garage Heater

 Pictured above is a simple small passive solar heater made from recycled aluminium drinks cans and used to heat a garage.
 If the building to be heated is well insultated, a solar heater such as this can lift the temperature by a significant number of degrees.
 A larger heater or a number of similar heaters can be used to heat larger spaces, or to heat smaller spaces to a higher temperature.

 Offcuts of 2 x 4 and a sheet of plywood were used to build a box to tightly hold 5 rows of 10 black-painted aluminium drinks cans.
 The inside of the box was then sealed using caulk to prevent hot air from escaping.
 Cold air is drawn in from a hole at the bottom of the box, and the heated air emerges from the top passing through a pipe into the garage to be heated.
 A plexi-glass sheet was glued to the box to let sunlight in but not let the hot air escape.

 Click here to find out more about this basic almost free garage heat project.
 Read on to find out how to make your own solar heater.

 Building a Solar Space Heater

 This type of solar space heater works by drawing the air to be heated into the bottom can of a column of cans.
 The air is then heated inside the cans by the sun's energy and the hot air within them rises upwards (thanks to convection) to be fed into a pipe which re-enters the building to be heated.

 Building the BoxFirst of all make a box out of whatever scrap materials you have to hand.
 Set the dimensions to that the width of the interior of the box is exactly the same as the width of however many columns of cans you would like to use in your heater.

 The height of the box should be the same as however many cans you would like to have in each column plus a few centimeters.

 For increased efficiency, you may choose to insulate the box to prevent heat escaping (by conduction) through the plywood.
 If so, size your box so that the cans and insulation will fit snuggly.

 Drilling the CansFor the air to pass through a column of cans, holes must be drilled into them.
 Remember that there is already a hole at the top of each can out of which the drink is poured.
 That just leaves holes at the bottom of each can to be drilled.